It can happen in an instant, and if you’re in a car accident and the other driver doesn’t have insurance, you need a car accident lawyer on your side.

 A car accident lawyer can help you avoid the situation altogether, providing advice on minimum insurance requirements and perhaps even steering you toward companies that offer the best rates.

-The personal injury law firm of Slater & Zurz is here to help.
+The personal injury lawyers at Slater & Zurz are here to help.
 So if you need legal representation, don’t wait.
 Contact us to set up your free consultation today!

 We advocate strongly on behalf of injured victims across Ohio, with convenient locations in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.